muhammedjamsheer/Angular/Basics.md

 * We can add custom animations, directives, and services.
 * Hierarchical Dependency Injection structure (Parent-child).
 * Provision to facilitate RESTful services and client-server communication.
+* Lazy Loading: Lazy loading is based on the concepts of Angular Routing and it helps bring down the size of large files by lazily loading the data that are required.

 ### Project Folder Structure
 1. e2e - This folder is for an end to end testing purposes.
 It contains the configuration files related to performing the unit test of the projects.